Active Providers: log in to your account to access additional content.

 Q: What is DiagnosTechs’ refund policy?

 Credit will be placed on account and applied toward future tests.
-If a refund check is desired, a request for refund must be received in writing and within 60 days of test completion.
+If a refund is desired, a request for refund must be received in writing and within 60 days of test completion. - Resubmits

-Resubmits are not eligible for a refund.
-A patient has 60 days to resubmit tests for unprocessed labs.
+Resubmit tests are not eligible for a refund.
+A resubmit test order must be requested by the provider.
+A patient has 60 days to resubmit tests for unprocessed labs. - Cancelled Tests

 Test Results